alizehkhan/dotfiles/README.md

 # My Frontend Setup for MacOS

+This repo is heavily inspired by Dries Vints' awesome [blog post](https://driesvints.com/blog/getting-started-with-dotfiles) and [dotfiles repo](https://github.com/driesvints/dotfiles).

 ## Beginner's guide

 If you're a beginner to setup, I wrote a Medium article with an intro to the shell, the basic utilities and config files involved in the frontend setup process.
+I've also commented on the purpose of each of the scripts in the files.

 👉 [Medium article | Beginner’s Frontend Setup Guide](https://medium.com/@alizeh.khan/minimalist-frontend-setup-for-macos-caae2b667ab9)

 ## Setup

+*⚠️ Please don't run other people's scripts blindly.
+Stay safe.*

 Clone this repo into your home directory.

 ```shell
 git clone https://github.com/alizehkhan/dotfiles.git
 ```

 **Run the scripts in `install.sh`**

 ```shell
 source ~/dotfiles/install.sh
 ```

-Grab a cuppa tea ☕️ and wait for the scripts to finish running ✅.
+Grab a cuppa ☕️ and wait for the scripts to finish running ✅.

 ## Personal macOS preferences

 - Link Apple ID
-- Menu bar: show Sound, Bluetooth, Battery percentage
 - Dock: Automatically hide and show
 - Trackpad: Uncheck Scroll direction: Natural
 - Keyboard: Key repeat (fast) / Delay until repeat (short)
 - Accessibility: Use scroll gesture with control key to zoom
 - Finder preferences:
 - iTerm preferences

 ```js
   {
     theme: 'Minimal',